ole-vi/ip/README.md

 Commands:

-  bluetooth <status>                      switches between bluetooth hotspot mode / regular bluetooth and starts the service container <container>                   enables (and start) the desired container default                                 sets a raspbian back to default configuration detectrpi                               detects the hardware version of a raspberry pi ethernet <ip> <mask> <gateway> <dns>    configures rpi network interface to a static ip address
+  bluetooth <on|off>                      switches between bluetooth hotspot mode / regular bluetooth and starts the service container <none|docker|balena>          enables (and start) the desired container default                                 sets a raspbian back to default configuration detectrpi                               detects the hardware version of a raspberry pi ethernet <ip> <mask> <gateway> <dns>    configures rpi network interface to a static ip address